 Active listings represent the total number of active listings for each location during a seven-day rolling period.
 We then compare that to the previous reporting period.
 As mentioned above, April is traditionally the beginning of the peak rental season, which continues through June and July.
 In past years the number of active listings increases steadily through that peak period in mid-summer.
 However, we have seen dramatic drops in some cities with more stringent shelter in place orders, and higher numbers of COVID-19 cases.

-Portland held steady week over week.
+Houston held steady week over week.

 Renter Lead Growth Highlights

 The number of renter leads represents the total number of active renter leads for each location.
 Again, as we enter the peak moving season, these numbers would traditionally increase.
 We do see these numbers trending upward in many areas.
 What this may suggest is that the COVID-19 pandemic has not stopped renters whose leases are ending, or who otherwise must find a new home.